MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Gareth the Blacksmith.md

 - **Role**: Blacksmith
 - **Description**: Gareth is a burly man in his early 40s with a thick beard and muscular build.
 His hands are calloused from years of working with metal, and his face often bears a serious expression.
 - **Personality**: Hardworking, reliable, and somewhat gruff, but with a soft spot for children and animals.
-- **Background**: Gareth took over the forge ([[02.
-Gareth's Forge]]) from his father and has since become an indispensable part of the village, crafting tools and weapons for the villagers.
+- **Background**: Gareth took over the forge ([[Gareth's Forge]]) from his father and has since become an indispensable part of the village, crafting tools and weapons for the villagers.
-- **Motivation**: Gareth takes pride in his work and cares deeply for the safety of North Lodge.
+- **Motivation**: Gareth takes pride in his work and cares deeply for the safety of [[North Lodge]].
 He is always willing to help adventurers with repairs and new gear.

 #### Notable Traits: